gisaia/-ARLAS-stack-ais-tutorial/README.md

 ```

-You can check that the index is successfuly created by running the following command
+You can check that the index is successfully created by running the following command

 ```shell
 curl -XGET http://localhost:9200/ais_index/_mapping?pretty